hanjingo/doc/OS/storage.md

 ![linked_allocation](res/linked_allocation.png)

-In this scheme, each file is a linked list of disk blocks which need not be contiguous.
+In this scheme, each file is a linked list of disk blocks, which need not be contiguous.

 ### Indexed Allocation